-- Schools will limit volunteers on campus to those performing essential tasks. - Parent volunteers can only be permitted if deemed essential by the principal.
+- Schools will limit volunteers on campus to those performing essential tasks. - Parent volunteers can only be permitted in their own child's classroom if deemed essential by the principal. - Volunteers supervising outdoor activities (such as yard duty) are permitted so long as they follow staff protocols.